Death and funeral of Anne of Denmark: Death at Hampton Court

 In January 1619, Mayerne instructed Anne to saw wood to improve her blood flow, but the exertion served to make her worse.
 Mayerne attributed the queen's ill-health to her cold and northerly upbringing.
 Anne moved to Hampton Court and was attended by Mayerne, Henry Atkins, and, according to Gerard Herbert, Turner, a physician recommended by Walter Raleigh.
 Her brother, Christian IV of Denmark wrote to Mayerne, thanking him for his work.
 Christian IV also wrote to Anne's companion, Lady Grey of Ruthin, to encourage Anne who was thought to be melancholy and solitary.
+Gerrard Herbert wrote that Anne was in a "fairer way to recovery".

+The queen's symptoms included a "flux" and a cough, which seemed to be a consumption.
 King James and Prince Charles were anxious that Anne should make a will, but she would not co-operate.
 According to a letter describing the queen's last days, "Pira, and the Dutch woman that serves her" were the queen's closest attendants at the deathbed, mostly excluding other courtiers from her presence.
 These two attendants were probably the French servant Piero Hugon and the Danish chamberer Anna Kaas.
-The queen's symptoms included a "flux" and a cough, which seemed to be a consumption.
+Named in an inventory as "Mr Pero" and "Mrs Hanna" they took delivery of furnishings sent from Oatlands Palace to Anne at Hampton Court.

-She died in the same room as Jane Seymour, where she had installed her favourite bed, after calling for a glass of Rhenish wine and then a glass of water.
+Anne of Denmark died in the same room as Jane Seymour, where she had installed her favourite bed, after calling for a glass of Rhenish wine and then a glass of water.
 The ladies in waiting and female aristocrats attending in the final days were the Countess of Arundel, the Countess of Bedford, Lady Ruthin, Lady Cary, and the Countess of Derby.
 Danish Anna was with her at her last moments, and it was said the queen became blind shortly before her death.